-SPED 591 Seminar: Assistive Technology (3:3:0)
+SPED 591 - Assistive Technology for Exceptional Individuals (3 credits)

 This course describes the use of assistive technology services and devices as related services in the special education process.
 Emphasis is placed on consumer-driven technology selection and evaluation processes.
 Students will learn how to access assistive technology services as well as strategies for collaborating with experts in technology.